Our regular rehearsals will start once again this fall of 2022.

 The jazz band was formed in 2000 and performs a wide variety of repertoire focusing on big band standards, latin, and contemporary pieces.

-Funding comes from a mixture of modest membership fees and an AGLC licensed charitable casino held once every 3 years or so.
+Funding comes from a mixture of modest membership fees and an AGLC licensed charitable casino held once approximately every 3 years.

-The next casino will be sometime in the first 3 months of 2020.
+The next casino will be sometime in Q3 2023.

 Foothills Music Society is a registered non-profit society with an all-volunteer board elected annually by the membership.